Diary of a Network Geek

 Open Source Standards?

-Filed under: Deep Thoughts,Fun Work,Geek Work,Linux,News and Current Events,Novell — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:57 am for you boring, normal people.
+Filed under: Deep Thoughts,Fun Work,Geek Work,Linux,News and Current Events,Novell — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:57 am for you boring, normal people.

 Well, why not!